Jackie Mitchell: Later career

 Mitchell retired in 1937 at the age of 23 after becoming furious since her story about playing baseball was being used as something of a side show – once being asked to pitch while riding a donkey.
 She refused to come out of retirement when the All-American Girls Professional Baseball League formed in 1943.
 Major League Baseball would formally ban the signing of women to contracts on June 21, 1952.
 The ban lasted until 1992 when Carey Schueler was drafted by the Chicago White Sox for the 1993 season.

 In 1982 Mitchell was invited to throw out the ceremonial first pitch for the Chattanooga Lookouts on their season opening day.

 Jackie Mitchell died in Fort Oglethorpe, Georgia, on January 7, 1987, and was buried in Forest Hills Cemetery in Chattanooga.

 Legacy

 A musical about Mitchell's life entitled Unbelievable was developed by Kevin Fogarty (lyrics), Rachel DeVore Fogarty (music), and John Robert DeVore (book).
 It debuted in a staged reading on March 17, 2017, at Skyline Theatre Company in Bergen County, New Jersey.

 On May 27, 2017, the Chattanooga Lookouts honored Mitchell with a limited edition bobblehead to the 1st 1,000 fans who entered the stadium.

+In his "60 Moments" series with The Athletic, sportswriters Joe Posnanski ranked Mitchell's game against the Yankees as No. 27 on the list of most memorable baseball moments.